 IMPORTANT UPDATES

 Each resident has one year to complete a major research project in an area of interest, resulting in a manuscript worthy of submission for publication.
 In addition to honing written communication skills, residents will enhance their confidence in public speaking through a variety of opportunities for professional presentations.
-Each year, residents will present during pharmacy Grand Rounds; provide in-services for nurses, pharmacists and physicians; and complete a poster session for the American Society of Health-System Pharmacists (ASHP) conference.
+Each year, residents will present during Pharmacy Grand Rounds; provide in-services for nurses, pharmacists and physicians; and complete a poster session for the American Society of Health-System Pharmacists (ASHP) conference.

 Review our pharmacy residency packet.